jesseparent/book-search-engine/README.md

 ## Description

-A Node.js application that provides a social network API to create users, friend lists, thoughts, and reactions
+A Node.js application that provides a social network API to create users, friend lists, thoughts, and reactions.
+The application is deployed at https://jparent-book-search.herokuapp.com/

 ## Table of Contents